 3. Large window air conditioners

-These are ideal for a larger family rooms and open spaces.
+These are ideal for larger family rooms and open spaces.
 Larger units are designed for spaces that range from 300 to 650 square feet.
-Units are between 95000 and 12500 BTU.
-These larger units are the most challenging to install because of their size and weight.
-They are also the most expensive.
-They can range up to $600 or more.
+Units are between 9500 and 12500 BTU.
+Despite their effectiveness, these larger units are the most challenging to install because of their size and weight.
+Additionally, they are the most expensive, with prices ranging up to $600 or more.

 Note that price can also vary based on the types of features included with the AC unit.